 Gear Pump Manufacturing (GPM) manufactures in Cape Town and distributes high-quality bearing and bushing hydraulic gear pumps for both export and local markets.
 It also has a sales arm in the USA and in the UK an assembly and sales facility, which serves the European market.
 70% of production is exported globally.
-GPM continued to experience high demand internationally, thus it delivered strong sales and operating profit growth, despite production interruptions caused by increased loadshedding, constraints in the outbound supply chain and the Transnet strike.
-Both USA and UK sales increased substantially as those businesses succeeded in penetrating new markets.
+GPM continued to experience high demand internationally, thus it delivered strong sales and operating profit growth, despite production interruptions caused by increased load-shedding.
+There is a steady replacement and modernisation agenda in place for some of the ageing machinery.
+The product quality remains well accepted with pricing and lead times remaining competitive.
+Demand across the world remains strong and the general view on future market trends remains positive.
+The biggest constraint in this business is production capacity rather than market opportunities.